jenkassim/bin/docker/Docker_readme.md

 (3) Start the app via docker-compose

 ### Run App with docker compose
+- Check is defined port in docker-compose.yml is already running other services and either change the port or stop the service.

 - Starts Compose and runs your entire app
 ```
     $ docker-compose up